 Criminal Defense in Los Angeles County, California

-If you have been arrested or charged with a crime, everything is at stake.
+If you have been arrested or charged with a misdemeanor or felony crime, everything is at stake.
 You face the single most significant event that can change someone's life.
 If you believe you are being investigated for a crime, were recently arrested, or were contacted by police, stop what you are doing and get a qualified and experienced criminal defense attorney.

 Do not speak to anyone about your case until you talk to your defense lawyer.
 Even if you are not under arrest, anything you say can be used against you.
 Contacting our Los Angeles criminal defense lawyers in Encino, CA, is the most critical step you can take to protect your freedom.